aksommerville/apothecary/README.md

 - - - [x] Little people that go "hey" and jump out of your way.
 - - - [x] Add graphics until we run out of tilesheet.
 - - [x] physics: I glossed over corner collisions.
 Does it matter? ...been playing it for two days, and no, i don't notice anything wrong.
+- - [x] I checked with admins and it's kosher: Submit early to the jam.
+Maybe get some feedback while we're still allowed to update.
-- - [ ] Egg's subtractive voices are markedly different native vs web.
+- - [x] Egg's subtractive voices are markedly different native vs web.
 I like what we have for native.
 Look into repairing egg.
+- - [ ] Pi build.
+- - [ ] MacOS build.
+- - [ ] Add to aksommerville.com
-- - [ ] Plan for game to be complete by EOD.
+- - [x] Plan for game to be complete by EOD.
 - Sun 2 Feb
-- - [ ] Itch page, ancillary bits, final upload.
+- - [x] Itch page, ancillary bits, final upload.
 - - [ ] Submit.
 - Mon 3 Feb
 - - Jam ends 23:45.
 Time for last-minute repairs etc. Don't plan anything for today.